 - Universal Credit is paid monthly

-- The first payment is not made until a month and a week after the end of the 7 waiting days, i.e. it could be over 6 weeks before you get a payment
+- The first payment is not made until a month and a week after submitting a claim, i.e. it could be over 5 weeks before you get a payment

 - After your first payment, your future payments will be paid on that date of the month every month